junwenwaynepeng/junwenwaynepeng.github.io/_posts/2023-03-01-Calculus-3-2-graph_derivative.md

 ---
+title: Calculus 3-2 Overview
+subtitle: Graph and Derivative
 tags: ["Calculus 3", "class overview"]
 ---
-# Calculus 3-2 Graph and Derivative

 The main topics covered in this course included:

 1. Graphing surfaces: We learned how to graph a surface given by an equation of the form z=f(x,y).
 We used the section method and level curves to visualize the surface and gain insights into its properties.